top

 CBD Legality in Assisted Living / Memory Care

 Residents of assisted living and memory care communities have to follow the same laws as all state residents.
-Just because CBD is legal, however, does not mean it’s allowed in assisted living homes.
-This is especially true if the home receives federal funding in the form of Medicare and Medicaid.
+However, just because a state has legalized CBD does not necessarily mean it can be used in assisted living residences in that state.

 State-by-State Laws on CBD in Assisted Living / Memory Care

-Using CBD in Assisted Living / Memory Care Residences – State by State Law (Updated Nov.
-2022)
+Using CBD in Assisted Living / Memory Care Residences – State by State Law (Updated Feb.
+2025)

 State Assisted Living Memory Care / Alzheimer’s Care